-Tarangire National Park has some of the highest population density of elephants as compared to anywhere in Tanzania, and its sparse vegetation, strewn with baobab and acacia trees, makes it a beautiful and distinctive location to visit.
-Located just a few hours’ drive from the town of Arusha, Tarangire is a popular stop for people travelling through the northern safari circuit on their way to Ngorongoro and the Serengeti.
+Tarangire National Park has some of the highest population density of elephants as compared to anywhere in Tanzania.
+Its sparse vegetation, strewn with baobab and acacia trees, makes it a beautiful and distinctive location to visit.
+Locates just a few hours’ drive from the town of Arusha.
+Tarangire is a popular stop for people traveling through the northern safari circuit on their way to Ngorongoro and Serengeti.

-Before the rains, droves of gazelles, wildebeests, zebras, and giraffes migrate to Tarangire National Park’s scrub plains where the last grazing land remains.
+Before the rains, droves of gazelles, wildebeests, zebras, and giraffes migrate to Tarangire National Park’s scrub plains.
 Breathtaking views of the Maasai Steppe and the mountains in the south make a stopover at Tarangire a memorable experience.

-Herds of up to 300 elephants scratch the dry riverbed for underground streams, while migratory wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland crowd the shrinking lagoons.
-It is the place to find dry-country antelope such as the stately fringe-eared oryx and peculiar long-necked gerenuk.
-Kori bustard, the heaviest flying bird; the stocking-thigh ostrich, the world’s largest bird; and small parties of ground hornbills blustering like turkeys, flocks of the dazzlingly colorful yellow-collared lovebird, and the somewhat drabber rufous-tailed weaver and ashy starling – all endemic to the dry savannah of north-central Tanzania.
+Herds of up to 300 elephants scratch the dry riverbed for underground streams.
+Therefore, while migratory wildebeest, zebra, buffalo, and eland crowd the shrinking lagoons.
+It is the place to find dry-country antelope.
+These are stately fringe-eared oryx and peculiar long-necked gerenuk.
+Kori bustard, the heaviest flying bird.
+The stocking-thigh ostrich, the world’s largest bird.
+Also, small parties of ground hornbills blustering like turkeys, flocks of the dazzlingly colorful Yellow-collared lovebird.
+Book now.